 - The applicant must clear the physical medical examination

->

-> In addition to these common eligibility criteria, the individual armed services have some of their own criteria as well.
+In addition to these common eligibility criteria, the individual armed services have some of their own criteria as well.
 The maximum age, for instance, that the Army permits is 34 years, whereas for the Air Force, it is 27.
-The number of dependants can also be a criterion.
+The number of dependents can also be a criterion.

->

-> ASVAB Test Scores:
+ASVAB Test Scores:

->

-> It is better to be aware of the scores you need to get before you contemplate taking the ASVAB test.
+It is better to be aware of the scores you need to get before you attempt the test.
 Your test results will play a role in deciding your future in the military.
 The minimum score requirements vary from one branch of the military to the other.
 For example, if you want to enlist in the Army, you will need a minimum score of 31 in AFQT.
 The Air Force requires a minimum AFQT score of 40.

->

-> The Registration Process:
+The Registration Process:

->

-> In order to register for the ASVAB, you can visit the official website and request a recruiter to be assigned to you.
+In order to register for the test, you can visit the official website and request a recruiter to be assigned to you.
 Your convenience is considered while selecting the location of the recruiter's office.
 The recruiter will determine whether you fulfill the initial eligibility criteria or not.
 In order to do this, he or she will ask you questions regarding:

->

-> - Your marital status
+- Your marital status

 - The level of education you have